 What words to include:

 - Power affirmations — Short, first-person, present-tense.
 "I am financially free."
 "I love my career."
-"My body is strong and healthy."
 Generate personalized affirmations with the AI Affirmation Generator.

 - Feeling words — "FREEDOM."
 "JOY."
 "PEACE."
 "POWER."
 These anchor the emotional state you're manifesting.